openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 We see three significant problems with the idea of having such a forum:

 - Our community is global.
-Any time we could propose for this meeting would necessarily leave out a significant portion of our stakeholders and experts.
+Any time we could propose for this meeting would necessarily leave out a significant portion of our stakeholders and subject matter experts.

 - Our community is multi-faceted.
 ADRs may have completely divergent sets of stakeholders.
 How do we manage the guest list of such a meeting to ensure that the right voices are speaking on any given ADR, and that the right individuals are in the room?
 It's a logistical nightmare given the size and scope of our community.